Abstract of Microsoft Excel.

 Copilot in Excel.

-How to create a personal budget in Excel
+How to make a budget spreadsheet in Microsoft Excel

 User interface for creating a blank spreadsheet